nextstrain/nextclade/docs/Algorithm.md

 #### Aligned nucleotide sequences

 Aligned sequences are produced as a result of the nucleotide alignment step and are being output in FASTA format.
-The file contains the aligned reference sequence as the first entry (reqires `--include-reference` flag in CLI version), followed by the aligned query sequences.
+The file contains the aligned reference sequence as the first entry (requires `--include-reference` flag in CLI version), followed by the aligned query sequences.

 #### Aligned peptides

 Aligned peptides are produced as a result of the translation and peptide alignment step and are being output in FASTA format.
 There are multiple files, one for each gene.
-Each file contains the aligned reference peptide as the first entry (reqires `--include-reference` flag in CLI version), followed by the aligned query sequences.
+Each file contains the aligned reference peptide as the first entry (requires `--include-reference` flag in CLI version), followed by the aligned query sequences.

 #### Analysis results

 The results of mutation calling, clade assignment, quality control and PCR primer changes can be obtained in either TSV, CSV, or JSON format.

-TSV and CSV files are equivalent and only differ in the colum delimiter (tabs vs semicolons), for better compatibility with spreadsheet software and data-science packages.
-Tabular format of TSV/CSV files are somwhat more human-friendly, are convenient for the immediate inspection and for simple automated processing.
+TSV and CSV files are equivalent and only differ in the column delimiter (tabs vs semicolons), for better compatibility with spreadsheet software and data-science packages.
+Tabular format of TSV/CSV files are somewhat more human-friendly, are convenient for the immediate inspection and for simple automated processing.

-They contain the folowing columns:
+They contain the following columns:

 TODO: describe columns

-JSON results file is best for in-depth automated proccessing of results.
+JSON results file is best for in-depth automated processing of results.
 It contains everything tabular files contain, plus more, in a more machine-friendly format.

 TODO: add JSON schema